jacmoe/pxlwolf/README.md

     #

 # pxlwolf
-Wolfenstein-like raycast engine
+Seriously overengineered Wolfenstein-like raycast engine

-**ACHTUNG!** Project is currently being ported from SDL to SFML, and the raycaster doesn't work (yet)
+**ACHTUNG!** Project is currently being ported from SDL to SFML, and the raycaster hasn't beeen ported (yet)

 ## TOC